JSchierling1/FlaskMessenger/README_Flask_Chat_Messenger.md

 # Flask Chat Messenger – Tutorial Implementation

 This repository contains my personal implementation of a **Flask Chat Messenger**, following the [YouTube tutorial by Programmieren lernen](https://www.youtube.com/watch?v=l9u_vm9aAmM).
 In my opinion the project is a great way to learn about building web applications with Flask, including routing, templates, and handling real-time communication.
+The main point of getting a

 ## 📄 **Project Overview**